majharul-web/pc-builder/README.md

 - Used Tailwind CSS and Daisy-UI for css framework.
 - Used Next-Auth for Github authentication.

+### Features

+- User visit this website and se Featured product and categories.
+- User can see product details.
+- Implemented Github user authentication system.
+- User can build her own pc at puc builder page.
+- For build pc user must have authenticated.

 ## Getting Started

 Command for, run the development server: